danieiff/learn/ui/landmarks_sections.md

 ```

 ### navigation
+Label required if this exists >1, and avoid "navigation" like words included redundantly.
-<nav> only for a major navigation(site, infra-page nav) links (otherwise links not required in <nav>)
+<nav> is only for a major block of navigation links (site, infra-page nav)
-Avoid "navigation" like words included in label redundantly.
-Links are not required to be list.

 ### region
-generic landmark
-<section>  with a label
-(for such as a list of search results, a map display and its controls)
-should be identified by having a heading, but omit for like a secondary navigation menu.
-should only be used if there isn't a more specific element to represent it.
+Labelled <section> becomes generic landmark.

-If a content overflows beyond the container, Add 'role="region"' to the container and 'tabindex="0"' to the content area within it.
+If a content overflows beyond the container, add 'role="region"' to the container and 'tabindex="0"' to the content area within it to tell keyboard-only users its scrollable.

-- Usecases
-<article>:
+## Content sectioning
+Think this of an outline in a document.

+### heading
+itself creates a 'section' in a document outline implicitly, or explicitly with a surround <section>.

+### article
-  a standalone, independently distrubutable or reusable.
-  a forum post, magazine or newspaper article, blog entry, product card, comment, interactive widget
+standalone, independently distrubutable or reusable, like a forum post, magazine or newspaper article, blog entry, product card, comment, interactive widget.
-  should be identified by having a heading.
+should be identified by having a 'heading'.
-  Contents related (a blog post, comments) can be nested like <article><article></article></article>.
-  Author information can be provided by <address>, but cannot for nested <article>.
+can be nested in <article>.

+### section
+should only be used if there isn't a more specific element to represent it, like a list of search results, a map display and its controls.
+should be identified by having a 'heading', but can be omit for like some kind of secondary navigation or button bar 'section'.

 <div>: just for a styling wrapper

-## sectioning content
-Elements here excluding <form> are 'sectioning content', normally should have a 'heading' (not necessary for <address>, and few exception).
+### header, footer
+Must not nest in <header> or <footer>.
+Can be used in 'section' not as 'landmark', but no effects for accesibility.

+<address> provides any form of author info for its nearest ancestor <article> <body>, usually in <footer>.

 ### body
 - attr
 onblur